labex-labs/open-source-labs/python/python-mastery/lab-ex7-5-create-your-first-metaclass/en/step3.md

 Updated cost: $13905.0
 ```

 Notice that our metaclass information is printed first, followed by the output from our test script.
+This is because the metaclass is invoked when the class is defined, which happens before the code in the test script is executed.